 Specifically, it’s a list of the telescopes between $500 and $1000 in price, as there’s a big leap in terms of size and capability between the under-$500 telescopes and the $500-$1000 telescopes out there.

 If you’ve got up to $1000 in budget and want to know how to invest it wisely, read on.
 (If you’re looking for other options, I have guides at other budgets, like the best telescopes under $300.)
 You’ll discover refractor, reflector (including both Newtonian and Dobsonian options), and catadioptric options.
 Together they make up the list of the best telescopes under $1000.
 The only question is: which one will you choose?

 Short on time?

 The best telescope under $1000 in 2023 is theCelestron Omni XLT 150.

 If you’re ready to decide on your next telescope upgrade, read on for the best telescopes available right now.

 Note: Lens and telescope prices have been very volatile in the past two years due to supply chain issues.
-Note that prices might vary widely from the prices I reported when this post was last updated in january 2022.
+Prices might vary widely from the prices I reported when this post was last updated in January 2023.

 What to Look for in a Great Stargazing Telescope